 The Small Yorkshire Village That Has One Of The Richest Literary Histories In The Country

-Tucked away in the Pennine Hills of West Yorkshire, you’ll find an idyllic village called Haworth.
-And while it may be small, it’s not one to overlook.
+Tucked away in the Pennine Hills of West Yorkshire, you’ll find the picturesque village of Haworth.
+While it may be small, it’s certainly not one to overlook.
+Surrounded by vast countryside dotted with stunning purple heather—a familiar sight in rural West Yorkshire—this traditional village is a literary treasure trove, steeped in history and brimming with charm.

 Here’s our top picks of places to visit in Haworth: